About our staff

 Places lived in include the UK, Canada, several states and now Vermont.
 Experiences include various therapies, immigration, undergoing various therapies, being an international conference speaker, a husband and father.
 Interested in guitar, writing, media creation, abstract art and meditation.
 He now enjoys working for this agency with addiction and general counseling for a full range of clients, often suboxone patients.

-Jonathan Chack, MS, LCMHC- Behavioral Health Specialist
+Jonathan Chack, MS, LCMHC- Behavioral Health Specialist- Licensed Clinical Mental Health Counselor

 Jonathan is a Licensed Clinical Mental Health Counselor (LCMHC) in the state of Vermont.